Battle Hill Farm Forest Park

-Battle Hill Farm Forest Park is a regional park near Paekākāriki, in the Kapiti Coast District and Wellington Region of New Zealand's lower North Island.
+Battle Hill Farm Forest Park is a regional park near Paekākāriki, in the Kāpiti Coast District and Wellington Region of New Zealand's lower North Island.

 The park is a dedicated farm park, administered by Wellington Regional Council.
 Transmission Gully runs through the park.

 Geography

 The reserve covers a stream valley, between Paekākāriki Hill and Horokiri stream to the west, and hills to the east.
-It includes steep hill slopes of greywacke with limits vegetation.
+It includes steep hill slopes of greywacke with limited vegetation.

 The vegetation in the valley includes pukatea (Laurelia novaezelandiae), along with some rewarewa (Knightia excelsa), tawa (Beilschmeidia tawa), and kahikatea (Dacrydium dacrydioides).
-The understory includes mahoe (Melicytus ramiflorus), kaikomako (Pennantia corymbosa), nikau (Rhopalostylis sapida), coprosma, and other small trees and shrubs.
+The understory includes mahoe (Melicytus ramiflorus), kaikomako (Pennantia corymbosa), nīkau (Rhopalostylis sapida), coprosma, and other small trees and shrubs.

 History

 Battle Hill Farm Forest Park was the site of Battle of Battle Hill in 1846.
 Relations between the Government and local Māori had been souring for many years, due to the New Zealand Company trying to buy large tracts of land for Pākehā settlers.
 It culminated with a clash between about 300 Ngāti Toa, under the leadership of Te Rangihaeata, and British troops.

 Te Rangihaeata was captured and relinquished the land in return for his release.
 He spent the rest of his life in exile at Poroutawhao, north of Levin.

 In 1860 the bush was covered to the Abbott family, who cleared it and farmed it until 1975.
-Members of the family, and two of the three militiamen killed in the battle of 1946, are buried in a graveyard on the site.
+Members of the family, and two of the three militiamen killed in the battle of 1846, are buried in a graveyard on the site.

 Wellington Regional Council purchased the land for a park in 1987.

 Access routes into the park were changed, during construction of Transmission Gully between 2016 and 2021.

 The council consulted on the future of the park in 2020.

 Later that year, the council announced plans to reduce stock grazing and increase native bush and wetlands in its regional parks.
 However, it excluded Battle Hill Farm Forest Park from the plan, opting to keep it as a dedicated farm park.